animatlabs/workflow-forge/docs/extensions/index.md

 foundry.UsePersistence(provider);
 ```

-This middleware checkpoints after each operation and attempts to resume by skipping already-completed operations.
+Persistence middleware writes a snapshot after each operation and, on resume, skips steps already marked complete.
 Snapshot data includes:
 - `FoundryExecutionId`, `WorkflowId`, `WorkflowName`
 - `NextOperationIndex` (next op to run)
 - `Properties` captured from the foundry